Lexicon

 ORIGINAL

 The boundary where human-capital transaction costs and agent-capital collateral costs cross.
-Agents dominate high-frequency, low-stakes markets (transaction velocity high, collateral amortizes).
-Humans retain low-frequency, high-stakes markets (leverage beats bonding).
-Membrane shifts with reputation accumulation, transaction frequency, and synthetic leverage.
+Agents dominate high-frequency, low-stakes markets where transaction velocity is high and collateral amortizes.
+Humans retain low-frequency, high-stakes markets where leverage beats bonding.
+The membrane shifts with reputation accumulation, transaction frequency, and synthetic leverage.

 Empire of Strings